 In order to accomplish each of these goals, we’re gonna focus on building up strength in our PUSH muscles and our PULL muscles.

 Our first stop will be push-ups, a foundational exercise for developing upper body strength.

-We can show you the correct way do one right here:
+We show the correct way to do one right here: